One Week in Israel: An Unforgettable Itinerary Featuring Tel Aviv, Jerusalem, and the Dead Sea

 Day 3: Explore Tel Aviv

-• In the afternoon visit Tel Aviv Museum Of ArtThe museum houses a comprehensive collection of Israeli classical and contemporary art.
+• Start your day with visit to Tel Aviv Museum Of ArtThe museum houses a comprehensive collection of Israeli classical and contemporary art.

 Tel Aviv Museum Of Art